Amazon's Fire HD 8 tablet is more than half off and close to its Prime Day price

 It’s only $5 more than it was during Amazon Prime Day in July.

-Amazon’s Fire HD 8 tablet is more than half off, .
+Amazon’s Fire HD 8 tablet is more than half off, bringing the cost down to just $55.
 The original asking price is a whopping $130, so this is quite a bargain.
 As a matter of fact, it’s just $5 shy of the Amazon Prime Day price.

 This is a decent tablet, even at the original sum.
 It boasts a hexa-core processor, 13 hours of battery life per charge, 2GB of RAM, 64GB of storage and a microSD slot for up to 1TB of additional storage.